 I wanted to move to a cabana on Zicatela but we decided to stick it out at Mayflower as we liked the hotel and it was only two more nights.

-Our second day we walked the path around the rocks west of our hotel and found a gem – Playa Manzanillo.
-It is a beautiful palm fringed cove with tranquil emerald green water, so clean and clear, powdery golden sand and less people than the other beaches.
+On our second day, we walked the path around the rocks west of our hotel and found a gem – Playa Manzanillo.
+It is a beautiful palm-fringed cove with tranquil emerald green water, so clean and clear, with powdery golden sand, and fewer people than the other beaches.
 We spent hours there swimming and relaxing on sun loungers.

 The next day feeling refreshed and ready to see more of the coast we got a collectivo (small van or ute that picks people up along the side of the road) to San Agustinillo, aka PARADISE!